pnikic/clint/README.md

 A demo is available on: http://hrvatski-sahovski-savez.hr/ftp/sucelje_patrick/

 ### Features
-* Banner with general information (about the tournament) and customizable buttons for hyperlinks (other websites, photo gallery, tournament regulations etc.)
+* Banner with general information (about the tournament) and footer with customizable buttons for hyperlinks (other websites, photo gallery, tournament regulations etc.)
 * Chess board with compactly displayed player names, clock times and ratings
 * PGN section for display and navigation
 * Engine analysis